Canada’s “Vimy Oaks” Soldier

 Although present at many of the horrifying battles of World War One, Leslie Miller’s war diary is largely devoted to the friendships he cultivated with local French families, his fellow soldiers, his interaction with German prisoners and the nature he discovered around him.

 Upon returning to Canada, for health reasons, Lieutenant Miller was unable to resume his teaching career.
 His father gave him 24 acres of the family farm where his “Vimy Oaks” were growing.
 He replanted the oaks as part of his woodlot that also included sugar maples, black walnut and other hardwoods.
 Leslie named his land “The Vimy Oaks”.
 While working his fruit and vegetable farm he used his skill in languages to reach out to new Canadians, giving them garden plots to grow their own produce.
 He also mentored many young people whom he employed part time on his farm, passing on his values and his love of nature and the humanities.

 Ten of the original oaks soar into the sky today.
-Descendants of these great symbolic trees are to be repatriated to Vimy Ridge to create a living memorial to honour the memory of all those who fought, connecting modern Canada and modern France and reaffirming our comradeship with France and her people.
+Descendants of these great symbolic trees were repatriated to Vimy Ridge in November 2018 to create living memorials to honour those who fought in the Great War, connecting modern Canada and modern France and reaffirming our comradeship with France and her people.